Hachi1/quicklook/README.md

 ## How to use QuickLook? ##

-It is quite easy:) QuickLook is a command line tool.
+It is quite easy:) QuickLook is a command-line tool.
 To display a list of possible options, simply run

 ```bash
 $ python quick_look.py -h